JJY0710/anomaly-detection-semi-supervision/README.md

 The above image illustrates the demo result,The foreign object is a highlighted part,
-which means that the area is relatively large.
+which means that brightness is more obvious than other areas.

 ---
 Reference